tsipkens/bidias/README.md

 ## Functions to evaluate transfer functions

-Most notable, there are various functions evaluating the transfer function for the various cases presented in the associated work.
+This program includes various functions evaluating the transfer function for the various cases presented in the associated work.
 They share a common inputs: